nuxt/vue-meta/docs/content/en/faq/async-action.md

+---
-# How to use async data in metaInfo?
+title: How to use async data in metaInfo?
+description: 'HTML Metadata manager for Vue.js'
+position: 34
+category: FAQ
+---

 `vue-meta` will do this for you automatically when your component state changes.